Flux159/cassie-odm/README.md

 =====
 Cassie is a model layer and CQL generator written in javascript that uses the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) project and attempts to mimic most of mongoose's API to allow for easy switching between MongoDB and Cassandra.
 Note that Cassie-ODM is not currently a full 1:1 mapping to mongoose's API (and probably will never be due to certain architectural differences between Cassandra and MongoDB).

+Cassie is currently in beta (as of v0.1.0).
+Use at your own risk in production environments.

 Installing
 ----------
 If you have nodejs installed, just run the following in your project's directory: